AyrtonIseri/Change-Log-API/README.md

 ## Final notes

+This project works perfectly fine with API development tools such as postman, if you wish to.
+Just register the [API URL](https://change-log-api.herokuapp.com/) and you are good to go!

-This project was tested against most cases I could thought of.
-If you find anything new that went overlooked, please let me know or hit me with a PR :)
+Lastly, This project was tested against most cases I could think of.
+If you find anything that went overlooked, please let me know or hit me with a PR :)

 ## Technologies used